spnda/fastgltf/docs/overview.rst

 Examples and real-world usage
 =============================

-You can find some examples in the `examples/` directory of this repository on how to use **fastgltf** in a 3D renderer to load glTF files.
+The `examples/` directory contains some small demos showing how to integrate fastgltf into a 3D renderer.
-Additionally, this is a list of some interesting projects using **fastgltf**:
+Below is a curated list of notable projects that make use of fastgltf:

 - `Fwog <https://github.com/JuanDiegoMontoya/Fwog>`_: The examples of this modern OpenGL 4.6 abstraction make use of **fastgltf**.
-- `wad2gltf <https://github.com/DethRaid/wad2gltf>`_: A WAD to glTF converter
+- `wad2gltf <https://github.com/DethRaid/wad2gltf>`_: A WAD to glTF converter showcasing fastgltf's exporting functionalities
 - `Castor3D <https://github.com/DragonJoker/Castor3D>`_: A multi-OS 3D engine
 - `Raz <https://github.com/Razakhel/RaZ>`_: A modern & multiplatform 3D game engine in C++17
 - `vkguide <https://vkguide.dev>`_: A modern Vulkan tutorial
+- `lvgl <https://github.com/lvgl/lvgl>`_: Embedded graphics library for any MCU, MPU and display type
+- `OptiX_Apps <https://github.com/NVIDIA/OptiX_Apps>`_: Official NVIDIA samples for the NVIDIA OptiX Ray Tracing SDK
+- `vk-gltf-viewer <https://github.com/stripe2933/vk-gltf-viewer>`_: A high performance and highly featured glTF renderer made with Vulkan
+- `Timberdoodle <https://github.com/Sunset-Flock/Timberdoodle>`_: A research-focused 3D rendering engine made with Vulkan

+If you have a project that uses fastgltf and think it would be a great reference or inspiration for others, feel free to send me a private message or open a pull request to add it to the list.
+The list is meant to highlight notable or widely useful projects, so please consider doing this if your project might serve as a solid example or resource for the community.

 .. _accessor-tools: